Rafi Milo: Biography

-In 2008 he was promoted to the rank of colonel (Aluf-Mishne) and was appointed commander of the Etzioni Brigade, during his service there, he lost his personal computer which had classified files and information. the Chief of Staff Gabi Ashkenazi, Determined as punishment that his appointment in 2010 as commander of Shayetet 13 will be canceled, and his possible promotion to the position will be delayed for two years. in August 25 2010 he was appointed commander of the Baram Territorial Brigade, a role which he served it until June 2012.
-On June 19 2012 he was appointed commander of Shayetet 13, a role which he served in until July 2 2014. at the end of his service he left to study at the National Security College in Canada.
+In 2008, he was promoted to the rank of colonel (Aluf-Mishne) and was appointed commander of the Etzioni Brigade, during his service there, he lost his personal computer which had classified files and information. the Chief of Staff Gabi Ashkenazi, Determined as punishment that his appointment in 2010 as commander of Shayetet 13 will be canceled, and his possible promotion to the position will be delayed for two years. on August 25, 2010, he was appointed commander of the Baram Territorial Brigade, a role which he served it until June 2012.
+On June 19, 2012, he was appointed commander of Shayetet 13, a role which he served in until July 2, 2014. at the end of his service he left to study at the National Security College in Canada.